Improving housing standards

 We convened a Common Housing Quality Standard Forum which considered a number of topics including: essential fabric elements, safety elements and scope of a common standard.
 See the topics considered in this factsheet: Common Housing Quality Standard topic papers.

-The forum informed the Energy efficiency and condition standards in private rented housing consultation which is considering changes to the repairing standard.
-Responses should be submitted by 30 June 2017.
+The forum informed the Energy efficiency and condition standards in private rented housing consultation.

 A majority of owners in a tenement can make a binding decision to carry out maintenance and repairs.
 Local authorities can pay a 'missing share' on behalf of owners who are unable or unwilling to comply with the majority decision.
 The local authority can recover its costs and use a repayment charge, a kind of security against the property.